HE-SNR: Uncovering Latent Logic via Entropy for Guiding Mid-Training on SWE-bench: Related Works

 \section{Related Works}

 \textbf{Limitations of PPL and Truncation Strategies.} Perplexity (PPL) has long served as the de facto metric for evaluating language models.
 However, its reliability is increasingly questioned, particularly in long-context scenarios where it fails to accurately reflect effective context utilization~\cite{hsieh2024ruler} or distinguish between rote memorization and genuine reasoning.
+Recent studies, such as LongPPL~\cite{fang2025wrong}, share the high-level insight that standard PPL overlooks key tokens in long-context scenarios.
+However, LongPPL primarily addresses position bias in instruct models for information retrieval tasks (e.g., RULER).
+In contrast, our work focuses on base models and extracts SFT-invariant signals to predict complex logical reasoning in agentic tasks.
+Given their fundamentally different evaluation targets (retrieval vs. reasoning), metrics like LongPPL may struggle to predict complex agentic performance.
 To mitigate the impact of the unreliable ``long tail'' in the probability distribution, generation strategies such as Top-$k$~\cite{fan2018hierarchical} and Nucleus (Top-$p$) sampling~\cite{holtzman2019curious} have become standard.
 These methods operate on the premise that the model's trustworthy signal is concentrated in the high-probability region, while the tail often contains noise or hallucinations.
 This shift from evaluating the full distribution to focusing on a truncated candidate set provides a foundational motivation for our work: moving beyond scalar PPL to metrics that respect the valid candidate boundary.

 \textbf{Entropy as a Proxy for Reasoning.} Beyond simple probability truncation, entropy has gained prominence as a more nuanced proxy for quantifying uncertainty and reasoning branching in LLMs.
 Prior research demonstrates that LLMs are generally well-calibrated, exhibiting high entropy specifically at knowledge boundaries~\cite{kadavath2022language}.
 Recent studies have further linked entropy patterns to reasoning efficacy.
 For instance, high-entropy tokens have been identified as critical ``forking points'' that steer reasoning pathways, with findings showing that optimizing these minority tokens alone drives significant performance gains~\cite{wang2025beyond}.
 Similarly, leveraging internal confidence signals to filter low-quality reasoning traces has proven effective in enhancing efficiency~\cite{fu2025deep}.
 These works suggest that intelligence is not uniformly distributed across all tokens but is concentrated in specific high-entropy decision points.